-On this research strand I'm collaborating heavily with the UK's National Plant Phenomics Centre (in Aberystwyth), have an EPSRC first grant looking at 2.5d modelling of plant structure (employing Jon Bell as an RA), and have a PhD student Shishen Wang looking in particular at imaging of Arabidopsis plants.
+On this research strand I'm collaborating heavily with the UK's National Plant Phenomics Centre (in Aberystwyth), had an EPSRC first grant looking at 2.5d modelling of plant structure (employing Jon Bell as an RA), and have a PhD student Shishen Wang looking in particular at imaging of Arabidopsis plants.
 I am also a member of the new "Technology Touching Life" network project PhenomUK.

 Questions...
 How do we navigate through space?
 How do we perceive space?
 How does geography constrain the way we move around?
 What cues do we use when navigating?
 How can we incorporate this into artificial systems (either static video analysis systems, or active perceivers like robots)?
 How can we deal with occlusions and shadows?

 On this research strand I'm working with robots, including Idris (a 400kg autonomous wheeled vehicle), and a robotic boat platform with aerial blimp-mounted camera.
 There have been two PhD students in this domain - I'm first supervisor for Max Walker (robot boats, raspberry pis, and blimps!); and was second supervisor for Juan Cao.
 I've also got an ongoing project looking at spatial reasoning and shadows, working with Paulo Santos in FEI Sao Bernado do Campo, Brazil; this was supported by a British Council Research Exchange in 2006 and continues to this day.